 For instance, your toddler might go 3 days without an afternoon nap, but on day 4, he may need that nap.
 Believe it or not, my middle son did this for over a year!
-It started out as an every other day thing, when he was about 3; he’d nap one day but not the next.
+It started out as an every other day thing when he was about 3; he’d nap one day but not the next.
 Then, over time, he had more and more no-nap days, until we were down to napping once a week, or once every 10 days.
-It has just been in the last few months (now that he’s 4 and a half) that he has been able to go weeks at a time without a nap.
+It wasn’t until he was about 4.5 years old that he was able to go weeks at a time without a nap.

 As you work through this transition, use your toddler’s cues as a guide.
 If your toddler genuinely does not seem tired at naptime, then don’t try to force a nap.
 Instead, have ‘rest time’ – put your toddler in bed with some books and small toys, and have her play quietly for an hour.
 This is a win for everyone: it gives you a break, it allows your toddler to entertain herself and rest, and, if your little one is tired, she has the quiet and relaxed environment she needs to lie down and sleep.